trendwerk/multiple-content-blocks/README.md

 How to use
 --------------
 Place one of the template tags in a WordPress template.
-When that template is used on a page, an extra editor will appear in the back-end.
+When that template is used, an extra editor will appear in the back-end.

 Template tags